 The trademark law of the People's Republic of China was adopted at the 24th meeting of the Standing Committee of the Fifth National People's Congress on August 23, 1982.
 Three amendments were made on February 22, 1993, October 27, 2001 and August 30, 2013.
 The last amendment was implemented on May 1, 2014.
 The regulations on the implementation of the trademark law of the People's Republic of China were promulgated by the State Council of the People's Republic of China on August 3, 2002, which took effect on September 15, 2002.
 It was revised on April 29, 2014 and became effective as of May 1, 2014.
 According to the trademark law and the implementing regulations, a trademark which has been approved and registered by the trademark office is a registered trademark, including a trademark of goods, services, collective trademark and certification trademark.
 The trademark registrant shall enjoy the exclusive right to use the trademark and shall be protected by law.
 The trademark law also specifies the scope of registered trademarks, procedures for registration of trademarks and the rights and obligations of trademark owners.
-We have completed trademark registration of "ATIF" in the 36, 38, 35, 42, 45, 41 categories in China and own the exclusive right to use such trademark.
+We have received approval for the trademark registration of "ATIF" in Hong Kong, and are currently awaiting trademark registrations of "ATIF" in China and the U.S. We have also applied for trademark registration for "CNNM" and "INTERNATIONAL SCHOOL OF FINANCE" in Hong Kong and the U.S., which are currently being reviewed by the respective trademark offices.